fpetrola/dragome/t2/home.md

 ----------

+##Why Dragome
+* Code everything in Java (server side and client side), it will be transformed to javascript automatically.
+* Java based development process and code reuse.
+* Use the excellent debugging support offered by the mature Java IDEs.
+* The built-in IDE support to refactor Java code can directly be put to good use to maintain a simple design at all times.
+* Use the IDE syntax highlighting, error checking, code completion shortcuts, fix proposals, etc
+* You can create highly responsive web applications with heavy lifting on the client-side and reduced chattiness with the server-side.
+* You will minimize contact with HTML files.
+They are managed by graphics designers not developers.
+Dragome uses exactly the same files that designers are editing, just plain HTML files.
+* UI Updates can be deployed by non developers roles because code is totally decoupled from HTML files.

 ###Transparency
 * 100% transparent development: Java code runs on browser with no special modifications
 * Share code between server and client side